gjbex/Fortran-MOOC/software/Installing_WSL.md

 ## Installing the required software within WSL

-Now that you have WSL installed, let's first create a working directory.
+Now that WSL is installed, create a working directory on the subsystem.
-In your home directory within WSL, execute the following command:
+In your WSL home directory, execute the following command:

 `mkdir workdir && cd workdir`